jmg488/SystemsProgrammingProject3/README.txt

 - Jeff will be submitting the .tar archive to Canvas for submission.
 - To build/compile the project, type "make" (without quotations) in bash.
 ===================================================================
-FIRST TIME SETUP (PLEASE READ!!!!!):
+FIRST TIME SETUP:
 ===================================================================
-Step #1 (Only need to do it one time): Create the test and input files: bash create_test_files.sh
+Step #1: Create the test and input files: bash create_test_files.sh

-Step#2 (Only need to do it one time): Make the test runner executable: chmod +x run_tests.sh
+Step #2: Make the test runner executable: chmod +x run_tests.sh

-Step #3: To only compile mysh and nothing else: make Step #3: To compile AND run all of the automated test: make test
+Step #3: Run all of the tests: make test

 Step #4: To clean up: make clean
 ===================================================================